Skip to main content

 Anemia is currently rated under 38 CFR § 4.117 – Schedule of Ratings, Hemic and Lymphatic Systems, according to various diagnostic codes:

-• Diagnostic Code 7714 – Sickle Cell Anemia
+• Diagnostic Code 7714 – Sickle Cell

-• Diagnostic Code 7716 – Aplastic Anemia
+• Diagnostic Code 7716 – Aplastic

-• Diagnostic Code 7720 – Iron Deficiency Anemia
+• Diagnostic Code 7720 – Iron Deficiency

-• Diagnostic Code 7723 – Acquired Hemolytic Anemia
+• Diagnostic Code 7723 – Acquired Hemolytic

-Generally speaking, each type of anemia is rated from 0 to 100 percent in increments of 10, depending on the hemoglobin level and the associated signs and symptoms.
+Generally speaking, each type is rated from 0 to 100 percent in increments of 10, depending on the hemoglobin level and the associated signs and symptoms.
 However, the specific rating criteria depends on the type of anemia that is being evaluated.

 Was Your VA Disability Claim Denied?